nbritton/mcp_addons/maas_machines_yaml_generator/README.md

 This suite of scripts will generate the maas machine yaml definitions for physical MCP nodes, it will create a separate yaml file for each machine.
-Input requires a machine table list to be provided as an argument to this script.
+Input requires a machine table list to be provided as an argument to the main script.

 ```
 # The machine table is expected to be a space separated list with the following values: